 Control Engineering Workstations provide centralized control of test and recording processes for their associated ACPs.
 Calibration functions, troubleshooting, event displays and record control are all available from this station.
 The Main Control Computer provides the same features as the control workstation.
 It however, permits control of any, or, all of the ACP's in the system.

 The Recording Workstation is dedicated to recording the broadcast data from the acquisition and control processors.
-The recorded information is saved in a format that makes it available immediately following a test for evaluation using Dryden developed plotting tools.
+The recorded information is saved in a format that makes it available immediately following a test for evaluation using Armstrong developed plotting tools.

 The Main Computer is used for processing raw or engineering units converted data logged during a test run.
 This computer also serves as the engine for all database functions.